yorikvanhavre/FreeCAD-manual/discovering_freecad/installing.md

 If you are using Ubuntu or any of its derivatives, the FreeCAD [PPA](https://launchpad.net/~freecad-maintainers) contains most of these addons.
 On other platforms, any of the addons, including the Parts library, can easily be installed using an addon-installer macro provided in the addons repository.
 The following procedure shows how to install the addon-installer (other macros can be installed the same way)

 1. Download the addons-installer.FCMacro file from https://github.com/FreeCAD/FreeCAD-addons by clicking it, then right-clicking the "RAW" button, and choosing "Save as".
-2. Copy the macro to your FreeCAD Macros destination path.
+2. Place the macro in your FreeCAD Macros destination path.
 You FreeCAD Macros destination path is indicated at the bottom of the **Execute macro** dialog in FreeCAD:
 ![the execute macro dialog](http://www.freecadweb.org/wiki/images/1/1e/Macro_installer_01.jpg)
 3. Close and reopen the **Execute macro** dialog, and start the **addons_installer.FCMacro**.
 The installer will launch, from where you can install, update and uninstall any of the addons: